This article was updated on June 27th, 2023

 What if My Dog Is Peeing Blood but is Otherwise Acting Normal?

 Even if your dog isn’t showing any other signs, blood in the urine isn’t normal and your pup needs to be checked out by your vet as soon as possible.
 It may be that the problem is in its early stages, or your dog is very good at hiding signs of discomfort or illness.
+Learn more with our article: my dog is peeing blood but acting normal.

 Your veterinarian will start by examining your dog carefully and taking a thorough medical history.
 From here, they will then determine which tests to run to find out why your dog has been peeing blood.
 These diagnostic tests may include: